Vmlweb/Dingle/README.md

 The parameter object layout goes like so:

 - `exports.params[].description` - Parameter in a sentence.
 - `exports.params[].required` - Boolean whether parameter is required.
-(If false and no value given parameter will be an empty string)
+(If false and no value given param will be an null value)
 - `exports.params[].validator` - Function used to validate parameter.
 Throw an error if not valid and return object in the correct data type.

 The execute object layout goes like so: